kadesole22/kadesole22/README.md

 ### Hi there 👋
 My name is Kade, I'm a UM-Flint trained computer scientist interested in all C++ and Data Structures!
-- 🔭 I’m currently working on a resource managment game that utilizes JS, HTML, and CSS
+- 🔭 I’m currently working on developing websites
-- 🌱 I love learning about web development and im currently learning how to improve my CSS
+- 🌱 I love learning about web development and im currently learning react
 - 📫 How to reach me: 248-981-3171

 <!--